qui3tst0Rm/ScalableWordpressDeploymentOnAWS/README.md

-# Template for a scalable workpress deployment on AWS
+# Template for a scalable workpress deployment on AWS with Terraform

 ## Resources
 Elastic Compute (EC2),